orra-dev/orra/README.md

 ## Self Hosting

 1. **Storage**: We use BadgerDB to persist all state
-2. **Deployment**: Single-instance only, designed for development and self-hosted deployments
+2. **Deployment**: Single-instance only, using containers designed for development and self-hosted deployments

 ## Join Our Alpha Testing Community

 **We're looking for developers who:**

 - Are building multi-agent applications
-- Want to help shape Orra's development
+- Want to help shape orra's development
 - Are comfortable working with Alpha software
 - Can provide feedback on real-world use cases